carlosloureda/FEND-Travel-App/QUICK_NOTES.md

 ```

 > We have some TODOs for us to work on but now we can build a basic html view to test this endpoint and show some basic info and test the results needed for our app

+- I need to use the country for travel to so I added a countries.js file for searching for the country code for a given English county name